zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 Your database server is ready for DXP.

-## Prepare a Search Engine Server
+## Prepare a Search Engine

-A DXP cluster requires a search engine server that's accessible to all of the app server nodes.
-See [Configuring a Search Engine in a Cluster](./clustering-search.md) for more information.
+A DXP cluster requires a search engine (running as a separate process) that's accessible to all of the app server nodes.
+See [Installing a Search Engine](../../../using-search/installing-and-upgrading-a-search-engine/introduction-to-installing-a-search-engine.md) for more information.

-Create a search engine server container based on an [Elasticsearch Docker image](https://hub.docker.com/_/elasticsearch):
+Create a search engine container based on an [Elasticsearch Docker image](https://hub.docker.com/_/elasticsearch):

 1. Download the Elasticsearch Docker image that's compatible with your DXP version.